-- In 2005 Doerr went to Saint Malo in Brittany, France.
-He was being interviewed for a previous book he'd written.
-Afterwards, he went outside the restaurant to a rampart, and was awestruck at the beauty of the old buildings.
-He was told that the entire city was bombed during WW2, and what he saw was a replica of all that was before.
-Doerr decided that Saint Malo would be the scene of his story, and it would take place in WW2.
+- Afterward, he went outside the restaurant to the rampart and was awestruck at the sheer beauty of its old buildings.
+The entire city, someone told him, was bombed during WW2.
+They stood on a replica of what came before.
+Doerr decided that Saint-Malo would be the scene of his story, and the time frame would be WW2.

-- Doerr decided that his main character, Marie, would lose her eyesight at age six.
+- Doerr's main character, Marie, would lose her eyesight at age six.
 Her father, a master locksmith of the National Museum of Paris, finds ways to stimulate her mind, building a miniature wooden copy of her neighborhood so she can travel independently; carving puzzle boxes for her, and when she learns to read braille, he buys her many books.
 These books open Marie to vast worlds of magnificent possibilities.

 - In 2006, Doerr read about the 1940 German invasion in Paris.
 The information helped him form his second main character, Werner Pfennig, an 8-year-old orphan boy with a younger sister, Jutte age 6.
 They live in the coal mining town of Zollverein, Germany.
 Their father died from an accident in the mines.

-- One day Werner and his sister discovered a broken radio on the ground.
-Werner figures out a way to fix it, and he and Jutta use the radio to listen to programs from France, including a science lesson that is told in a way that is understandable to the young children.
-In this way, Werner discovers a passion for science, and his special gift for radio circuitry.
-These gifts land him into a Nazi Military elite school – an escape ticket for him from the mines (where all boys at age 15 are obligated to work).
+- One day Werner and his sister discover a broken radio on the ground.
+Werner figures out a way to fix it, and he and Jutta use the radio to listen to programs from France, including a science lesson that is told in a way that is understandable to young children.
+In this way, Werner develops a passion for science and discovers his special gift for radio circuitry.
+This lands him in a Nazi Military elite school – an escape ticket for him from the mines (where all boys at age 15 are obligated to work).

 - But the elite school is a double-edged sword.
 He is taught military skills, proper engineering courses and science -- but an hour later he is taught racism, genocide and propaganda such as, “You will all surge in the same direction at the same pace toward the same cause ...
 You will eat country and breathe nation.”